-- Students who receive OSS will receive no credit for daily work or quizzes during suspension. - 1 OSS day = 24 hours - Students will lose 10% per day suspended on tests given, or projects due while the student has OSS (i.e., 1 day OSS = 10% off; 3 days OSS 30% off). - Students who are suspended or expelled may not attend school activities (on or off campus).
+- Students who receive OSS may receive no credit for daily work or quizzes during suspension. - 1 OSS day = 24 hours - Students who are suspended or expelled may not attend school activities (on or off campus).

 BOARD POLICY FOR SUSPENSION AND/OR EXPULSION OF PUPILS